 Another Albany: Rapp Road Residents document the Great Migration

-with Stephanie Woodward, Dina Ranellucci, Beverly Bardequez, and Todd Allen Ferguson,
+Woodward, Dina Ranellucci, Beverly Bardequez and Todd Allen Ferguson, all members

-all members of the Rapp Road Historical Association and descendants of the original
+of the Rapp Road Historical Association and descendants of the original community

 which debuted on PBS’s WMHT in fall 2016.

 The Rapp Road Community Historic District is located in the Pine Bush area of Albany, New York.
 It is a 14-acre residential neighborhood.
-Reverend Louis Parson who left Shubuta, Mississippi to escape the racism, oppression, and terror of the Jim Crow South founded the community in 1927.
+The Rev. Louis Parson, who left Shubuta, Mississippi, to escape the racism, oppression and terror of the Jim Crow South, founded the community in 1927.
 It is one of Albany's oldest structurally and socially preserved residential neighborhoods still standing today.

 Wiley (left) with Rapp Road residents